MicrosoftDocs/sql-docs/docs/reporting-services/subscriptions/data-driven-subscriptions.md

 helpviewer_keywords:
   - "subscriptions [Reporting Services], data-driven"
   - "data-driven subscriptions"

+#customer intent: As a SQL Server user, I want learn how to use data-driven subscriptions so that I can manage constantly changing data from my data sources.
 ---
-# Data-driven subscriptions
+# Data-driven subscriptions in Reporting Services

-A data-driven subscription provides a way to use dynamic subscription data that is retrieved from an external data source at run time.
-A data-driven subscription can also use static text and default values that you specify when the subscription is defined.
+A data-driven subscription provides a way to use dynamic subscription data that's retrieved from an external data source at run time.
+A data-driven subscription can also use static text and default values that you specify when you define the subscription.
 You can use data-driven subscriptions to:

 - Distribute a report to a fluctuating list of subscribers.
 For example, you can use data-driven subscriptions to distribute a report throughout a large organization where subscribers vary from one month to the next.
 Or, you can use other criteria that determine group membership from an existing set of users.